 “You walk around and you know people are looking at you and they think it looks goofy, but they know who you are,” he said.
 “It identifies the rugby players.”

-The rugby team’s faculty adviser agreed that there’s a part he likes about a positive initiation scenario.
+The rugby team’s faculty adviser, while cautioning against hazing, agreed that there’s a part he likes about the positive initiation scenario.
 “Part of me loves the concept of rugby players saying ‘we’re unique, we’re different and there is a little bit of a sacrifice to be one of us.”
 He commended last year’s captains for joining the freshmen and shaving their heads, too.
-He said the shaven heads of the two captains showed a collective sacrifice and a sharing of the embarrassment to be seen as one group.
+He said the shaven heads of the two captains showed a collective sacrifice and a sharing of the embarrassment to be seen as one group."

-The article above is just one of a great many first-hand accounts of how much fun haircut initiations really are.
 Surprisingly, the victims say they actually enjoy having people kid them about the humiliating haircuts – because it’s a great way to strike up conversations with total strangers, meet new people, and have fun.
-I’ll print several more first-hand accounts from victims below, with photos, to answer the anti-hazing reformers who needlessly waste time condemning a totally harmless, enjoyable practice.
-Here’s another one:

 In a 2017 letter to the editor of his local newspaper, he says a recent newspaper article critical of the hazing of high school football players “immediately took me back to a 1947 event that involved me and several friends.
 We were inducted into our high school’s Block Letter Society in a ritual that could only be described as Hazing 101.”
 It included forced Mohawk haircuts.